 This morning at 07:52 hours, our RIT was requested into District 3 for a car vs. building with a natural gas main struck.
 Car 56 and Rescue 56 with a crew of 5 responded.
 Upon their arrival, the crew conducted 360’s and set up at the A/B corner of the structure.
 The crew stood by without incident for approximately 1 hour before being cleared.

-On June 12th, 2019 at 13:10 hours our RIT was requested into North Brunswick for a 3rd alarm structure fire.
-Rescue 56 responded with a crew of 5.
-Upon arrival the crew conducted 360’s and split the team to have members on the A and C sides of the structure.
-The crew stood by without incident and cleared the scene in approximately 2 hours.
+Yesterday morning at 03:19 hours our RIT was requested into District 3 for a working structure fire.
+Rescue 56 with a crew of 6 and Car 562 responded.
+Upon their arrival the crew conducted 360’s and set up on the A side of the structure.
+The crew stood by without incident for approximately 1 1/2 hours before being cleared.